Macquarie Law School

 - Lise Barry (ed), Lawyers: Roles, Skills and Responsibilities (Thomson Reuters, 2nd ed 2015).

-- 'A Human Rights Perspective on Diplomatic Protection: David Hicks and his Dual Nationality' (2007) 13 Australian Journal of Human Rights 1 (with Natalie Klein)
+- Lise Barry and Natalie Klein, 'A Human Rights Perspective on Diplomatic Protection: David Hicks and his Dual Nationality' (2007) 13 Australian Journal of Human Rights 1.

-- 'Secretary of State for the Home Department v David Hicks EWCA Civ 400' 13 Australian International Law Journal (2006) 247.
+- Lise Barry, 'Secretary of State for the Home Department v David Hicks EWCA Civ 400' (2006) 13 Australian International Law Journal 247.